creisle/civic-nli-ext/docs/FAQ.md

 ## Can I annotate text to support the Evidence Statement?

 In general the goal of this dataset is to select text annotations to be able to fact-check the core fields in a CIViC Evidence item: gene, variant, disease, drug, and clinical significance.
 However it is often helpful to the reviewer to have other content highlighted which supports the extra information that is capture by the free-text statement (or description).
 In those cases simply append the `-statement` element to your regular tag to indicate this content is extra to the core fields.

+## Can I use the same annotation/selection for multiple evidence items?

+Yes, you can simply add more than one tag to the same selection/annotation in hypothes.is.
+This will apply that selection to each of the evidence items separately.